pyrotato/cse15l-lab-reports/wk1-remote-access.md

 Additionally, when it comes to paths:

 * `~` refers to your home directory
-* `..` means to take a step back into the parent directory of your current directory
+* `..` means to take a step back into the parent of your current directory

 ![Image](commandsexample.png)